An Endowment Campaign for

 Dear TBS Family,

 What an extraordinary privilege it is to serve as Board Presidents during this meaningful chapter in Temple Beth Sholom’s story.
-As current and incoming Presidents, we feel deeply honored to be part of a community that has created such a vibrant Jewish home filled with warmth, connection, and spiritual meaning.
+As current and past Presidents, we feel deeply honored to be part of a community that has created such a vibrant Jewish home filled with warmth, connection, and spiritual meaning.

 For 84 years, TBS has thrived through the dedication of members, leaders, and exceptional rabbinic guidance.
 The continuity of leadership -- with only three senior rabbis throughout our history -- stands as testament to the strength and stability of our community.